AJNOURI/COA/README.md

 By clicking on each tasks, the solution will be revealed.
 Make sure to avoid the **illusion of competency** by trying your best to solve the question and consulting the documentation [docs.openstack.org](docs.openstack.org), the only reference available in the exam, before looking the answer.
 This will help consolidating a mental process to get to the solution.

+#### Until the page http://hpnouri.free.fr/coa is built, you can simply use the above outline for more uptodate exercices and solutions.

 ### Troubleshooting section: